thiago-a-souza/Spark/README.md

 res1: Array[Int] = Array(2, 3, 4, 5, 6)
 ```

-* **flatMap:** similar to map, but each input can be mapped to zero or more output items, so it may return a different number of elements - useful to discard or add data.
+* **flatMap:** similar to *map*, but each input can be mapped to zero or more output items, so it may return a different number of elements - useful to discard or add data.
 ```scala
 scala> val a = List("aaa bbb ccc", "ddd", "eee") scala> a.map(x => x.split(" "))